Retrieval Practice for Secondary: KS3-4 Strategies That Stick

-Retrieval practice—the act of pulling information from memory—is the single most effective learning strategy for secondary learners preparing for GCSE and A-Level exams.
-When you test learners, quiz them, or make them solve problems without support, you're not just assessing; you're dramatically strengthening memory.
-Research by Henry Roediger III and Jeffrey Karpicke (2006) shows that a single test produces more learning than multiple study sessions.
+Retrieval practice is the act of pulling information from memory.
+It is the single most effective learning strategy for secondary learners preparing for GCSE and A-Level exams.
+When you test learners, quiz them, or make them solve problems without support, you're not just checking their knowledge.
+You're also dramatically strengthening memory.
+Research by Henry Roediger III and Jeffrey Karpicke (2006) shows that one test produces more learning than multiple study sessions.
 In secondary, where content volume is high and exams are cumulative, retrieval practice is non-negotiable for success.

 Secondary education has different demands than primary: higher content volume, multiple subjects, cumulative exams, independent learning, and transfer to novel contexts.
 Retrieval practice addresses all of these.